 What is Acne?

-In this post, we try explain to you what acne is, the different types and symptoms, how to prevent it and how we provide one the best acne treatments in Melbourne.
+One of the most commons conditions people need skin treatments for is acne.
+If you are looking for the best acne treatment Melbourne to stop your acne from coming back than in this post, we try explain to you what acne is, the different types and symptoms, how to prevent it and how we provide one the best acne treatments in Melbourne.

 At Collins Laser, we are also providing a free consultation and skin analysis to see what is the best method to treat your acne and prevent it.
 Book you free consultation now.

 So what on earth is acne and how to stop it?

 Acne is a disorder that affects the oil glands and hair follicles of the skin.
 The tiny holes in skin, also known as pore link to oil glands beneath the skin and these pores link into the glands.
 From time to time, epidermis cells, sebum, and the hair clump together to a plug by bacteria, this causes the oil to be unable to escape. appears Whenever this occurs, swelling occurs and it forms a pimple.

 Acne is when multiple breakouts occur on your skin while a pimple is a single infected bump.

 - Hair follicles clogged by oil and dead skin cells

 - Excess activity of hormones or anxiety, and the menstrual cycle in girls, all which can affect oil production